 You have a talent for sifting through swaths of data and interpreting it.
 Your sharp eye for detail and knack for spotting trends in complex datasets make you an invaluable asset to any research team.

-However, to secure that entry-level research assistant job you’re after, possessing these skills isn’t enough: you also need to craft a resume that effectively communicates your value.
+However, to secure that entry-level research assistant job you’re after, possessing these skills isn’t enough: you also need to make a resume that effectively communicates your value.

 Your dream job is within reach, and we’re here to help.
-Our advice and entry-level research assistant resume templates have helped candidates like you break into the world of research.
+Our cover letter writing advice and entry-level research assistant resume templates have helped candidates like you break into the world of research.

 Entry Level Research Assistant Resume